agungTuanany/gatsby-bootcamp/src/blog-post/react.md

 ---
-Title: "A common knowledge with ReactJS"
+title: "A common knowledge with ReactJS"
-Author: "Agung Tuanany"
+author: "Agung Tuanany"
-Date: "2019-05-07"
+date: "2019-05-07"
 ---

 This is an opening paragraph, explain wath is ReactJS.